Fire Safety Compliance

 • • Check for tears or contamination

-• • Verify compliance tag
+• • Verify service tag

 • • Repack correctly